 Chair Heather Henry, who works as a nurse in equal partnership with communities in Salford said:

 ‘We need to break the vicious cycle of disadvantage by working with the culture of the community instead of always try to change it.
 We need to understand how maladaptive coping behaviours to stress, such as overeating, smoking and drinking arise and how we address the underlying causes of stress and not just focus on the effects.
 There is good evidence from NESTA that self-help groups for example can transform people’s lives, alongside existing services.
 And yet the focus ends up on yet more services and laws.

-Rick Stern, National Executive member at New NHS Alliance said:
+Rick Stern, National Executive member at Health Creation Alliance said:

 ‘I wonder why the RCPCH does not reference the excellent work done in Scotland, where leaders such as Sir Harry Burns have taken action to rebuild community and tackle the issues as a whole system rather than the piecemeal targeting of smoking, drinking etc separately.
 It should be a cross government response.’